The town Kirkenes in Norway is right at the border to Russia and Finland and there are many possibilities for arctic activities.

-What about snowmobiling, dogsledding, hiking, climbing, kayaking, biking, skiing and bird watching to mention a few.
-By doing these amazing adventures, you also have the best way to experience the local civilization and people.
+What about snowmobiling, dogsledding, hiking, climbing, kayaking, biking, skiing and bird watching, to mention a few.
+By doing these fantastic adventures, you also have the best way to experience the local civilization and people.

 Nearby, in Varanger, it is possible to see rare birds like puffins, guillemots, and sea eagles.

-The climate in Kirkenes is dry with low precipitation all year.
+The climate in Kirkenes is dry, with low precipitation all year.
 This makes Kirkenes a perfect spot for Northern Lights observations.
-The average temperature in January is -13 ° C and there is snow guarantee from Nov/Dec to April.
+The average temperature in January is -13 ° C, and there is a snow guarantee from Nov/Dec to April.
 The summer is short and beautiful and lasts from June to September.
-In autumn Kirkenes is very beautiful with many different colours.
+In autumn, Kirkenes is lovely with many different colours.

 See also: Northern Lights in Norway

-Every year a hotel is built from scratch, and this is Kirkenes Snow Hotel, which is open between December and April.
-Even though the temperature inside is a constant minus four degrees Celsius, the beds are warm and comfortable with reindeer hide.
+Every year a hotel is built from scratch, Kirkenes Snow Hotel, which is open between December and April.
+Even though the temperature inside is minus four degrees Celsius, the beds are warm and comfortable with reindeer hide.

 Many local tour operators also arrange tours to see the amazing northern lights in the Winter.

-Under World War ll Kirkenes was damaged by the Germans and has been one of the most bombed centres in Europe.
+Under World War ll, Kirkenes was damaged by the Germans and was one of the most bombed centres in Europe.
 The town was liberated by the Russians in 1944.
-You can visit the subterranean tunnels which were used to shelter residents during the war.
+You can visit the subterranean tunnels used to shelter residents during the war.

-Kirkenes is also known as the end station for the famous ferry company Hurtigruten, which sails from Bergen to Kirkenes along the Norwegian fjord and coastline and you are here only 15 km from the Russian border.
-The border is 196 kilometres long and Storskog is the official border crossing point.
+Kirkenes is also known as the end station for the famous ferry company Hurtigruten, which sails from Bergen to Kirkenes along the Norwegian fjords and coastline.
+You are here only 15 km from the Russian border.
+The border is 196 kilometres long, and Storskog is the official border crossing point.

-The airport in the municipality is located on Høybuktmoen and is only 12 km from Kirkenes.
+The airport in the municipality is located in Høybuktmoen and is only 12 km from Kirkenes.